MushrChun/mail-cop/README.md

         }
     }
     ```
     N.B.
-All parameter mentioned are compulsory and strings in from, to, cc, bcc should be a valid email address.
+All parameter mentioned are compulsory and strings in from, to, cc, bcc should be valid email addresses.

     For example:
     ```json